 HEDIS Implementation Guide: An Overview

 NCQA’s HEDIS IG is published as web pages that include both human-readable and machine-readable versions of the data model constraints.
-The IG also contains narrative description of the rules, and background on the challenges the IG address.
+The IG also contains a narrative description of the rules and background on the challenges the IG addresses.

 The implementation guide will allow implementers to understand exactly how to source and prepare data (clinical and administrative) in FHIR® to ensure it is a fit for digital quality, more specifically for digital quality measures for the HEDIS measure program.

-Stakeholders may be familiar with the concept of the implementation Gides as they are used in other use case domains around FHIR®.
-However, if you are new to IGs the following sections are intended to introduce you to use in the HEIDS IG.
+Stakeholders may be familiar with the concept of the implementation guides as they are used in other use case domains around FHIR®.
+However, if you are new to IGs the following sections are intended to introduce you to use in the HEDIS IG.

 The HEDIS IG structure diagram depicted below highlights the components of the HEDIS IG web page and represents the items that compose the IG (e.g., page, concepts).